 Minor Spills Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Contain and absorb spill with sand, earth, inert material or vermiculite.
 Wipe up.
 Place in a suitable, labelled container for waste disposal.
 Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves.
 Prevent, by any means available, spillage from entering drains or water courses.
 No smoking, naked lights or ignition sources.
 Increase ventilation.
 Stop leak if safe to do so.
 Water spray or fog may be used to disperse / absorb vapour.
+Contain or absorb spill with sand, earth or vermiculite.
 Collect recoverable product into labelled containers for recycling.
-Collect recoverable product into labelled drums for disposal.
+Collect solid residues and seal in labelled drums for disposal.
 Wash area and prevent runoff into drains.
 After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
 If contamination of drains or waterways occurs, advise emergency services.
 Personal Protective Equipment advice is contained in Section 8 of the SDS.